Lycée Franco-Mexicain

 The Liceo Franco Mexicano A.C. or the Lycée Franco-Mexicain is a private French school with three campuses.
 It is one of the largest French lycées in the world with over 3,000 students in its two Mexico City campuses: Polanco in Miguel Hidalgo in northern Mexico City, and Coyoacán in southern Mexico City.

-The third campus, École Molière de Cuernavaca (Escuela Molière) is in the city of Ocotepec, Cuernavaca, Morelos.
+There is a third campus, École Molière de Cuernavaca (Escuela Molière), in the city of Ocotepec, Cuernavaca, Morelos.

 History

 The Lycée was established in 1937 so that the extensive French community in Mexico could give a French education and culture to their family and stay linked to their motherland.
 Since then the school has evolved a lot and the number of students has increased considerably.
 Nowadays the school receives mostly French-Mexican and Mexican students, but also children of many diplomats from all over the world, the children of all the French expatriate workers and many other students from other European countries.